ufbfung/phantom-codes/BENCHMARK.md

 This is the paper's headline experiment — every model in the matrix evaluated on 500 records × 4 modes (~2000 prediction rows per model;
-~14 models including the trained classifier if its checkpoint is present).
-1–2 hours wall-clock, $150–300 typical cost.
+16 models in `headline_set` including the trained classifier if its checkpoint is present, otherwise 15).
+8–15 hours wall-clock at typical provider rate limits (≈30–60 records/hr on the slowest LLM); $60–250 typical cost.

 Output (timestamped):
 - `results/raw/headline_<utc>.csv` — per-prediction long-format CSV